apexfarm/ApexDatabaseContext/README.md

 IDBContext dbcontext = new DBContext();
 dbcontext.insertObjects(accounts);
 dbcontext.updateObjects(accounts); // update the accounts as long as they
-                                   // were updated in a previsou statement
+                                   // were inserted in a previsou statement
 ```

 ### Child Contexts